-Dividing by the average number of reversals of such a scenario (Theorem 3), we obtain Theorem 4. $\hfill \Box$
+Dividing by the average number of reversals of such a scenario (Theorem 3), we obtain Theorem 4.

-5 Conclusion and perspectives
+5 Conclusion

 We showed that perfect sorting by reversals, although an intractable problem, is very likely to be solved in polynomial time for random signed permutations.
 This result relies on a study of the shape of a random strong interval tree that shows that asymptotically such trees are mostly composed of a large prime vertex at the root and small subtrees.
 As the strong interval tree of a permutation is equivalent to the modular decomposition tree of the corresponding labeled permutation graph [4], this result agrees with the general belief that the modular decomposition tree of a random graph has a large prime root.
 We were also able to give precise asymptotic results for the expected lengths of a parsimonious perfect scenario and of a reversal of such a scenario for random commuting permutations.
+Our research leaves at least one open problem: proving that computing a parsimonious perfect scenario can be done in polynomial time on the average.
+It would also be interesting to see if our approach can be extended to the perfect rearrangement problem for the Double-Cut-and-Join model that has been introduced recently [6] and has the intriguing property that instances that were hard to solve for reversals are can be solved in polynomial time in the DCJ context and conversely.